 Hi Jim, we are excited to let you know we are having a clearance tomorrow on widgets!
 Come on in anytime between 10 am and 6 pm to stock on up.

 Hey Pam, you wanted to know anytime our doo-dads were on sale, well they are on sale 50% off this week!
 Come on in or head to our website to place an order.

 Larry and Sasha are running a special class this week to help you start the new year off right!
 Text us back to get signed up.

 We just got a new shipment of thing-a-ma-bobs!
 Come and get them while they’re in stock.

 The last bit of info required is about how you got permission to text your customers.
-Federal laws require that you have previously obtained permission from your contacts to send them text messages before you do so, so the MNOs are asking for you to describe how you are doing that and to include an image or screenshot of any forms, websites, or processes that shows how you are doing that.
-Here's a few examples
+Federal laws require that you have previously obtained permission from your contacts to send them text messages before you do so, so the MNOs are asking for you to describe how you are doing that and to include an image or screenshot of any forms, websites, or processes that show how you are doing that.
+Here are a few examples

 Customers come to Thing-a-mabobs Etc and enter their phone numbers on a tablet at the cash register.
 After entering their phone numbers, they then check a box on the screen to opt into text messages from our team about future stock updates and any sales we may be having.

 After placing an order on our website, we ask customers to enter their phone number if they would like text updates on their order status.
 Customers also text us if they need help with any order.

 Patients write their phone number on our intake form and tick a box if they would like us to text them updates about their appointment and any other visit related info.

 Once you have completed the registration process, Textline will submit the details so that your company and your phone numbers can be verified by the MNOs.
 If you ever switch phone providers or move away from Textline, you will need to re-register your numbers.